Saving Lydia: Why I’m Open Sourcing My Baby To Save Her and Millions of Others

 Pharma is currently not set up to make money from these individual treatments — there’s no blockbuster drug to advertise, there’s no IP to protect.
 We have started a non-profit Lydian Accelerator to fill this gap and help accelerate this treatment for Lydia and others.
 No parent should go through what we’re going through.
 As computer scientists, we believe in open platforms.
 By open sourcing the processes, tools and data from the first few N-of-1s, we can empower any institute to create one.
 We can then build a shared database of efficacy and safety data — anyone performing an N-of-1 should be able to tap into this repository as long as they contribute back into it.
 With more data, we may be able to use algorithms to reduce or even eliminate lab work that constitutes the bulk of the costs today.
 With each treatment, we can reduce the time and cost for the next one.

 We are early in our journey, but ambitious and learning more every day.
 We’re working with a world-class team across Boston Children’s, Stanford and Northwestern.
-Over the next few months, we will start by asking our collaborators to open source everything from Lydia’s N-of-1— the process, costs, contracts, protocols, assays, cell lines and data.
+As we make progress in our journey, we will work with our collaborators to open source everything from Lydia’s N-of-1— the process, costs, contracts, protocols, assays, cell lines and data.

 P.S.
 Our tendency is to stay private on social media but we are opening up because Lydia’s story can help others.
-We will share our journey over the next few months.
-Lydia will be an open source baby!
-Please subscribe to our mailing list to stay up to date.
+We will share our journey as best as we can.
+Please feel free to subscribe to this blog.